Slagelse

-Slagelse (/da/) is a town on Zealand, Denmark.
+Slagelse (/da/) is a town located on the southwestern part of Zealand, Denmark.
 The town is the seat of Slagelse Municipality, and is the biggest town of the municipality.
 It is located 15 km east of Korsør, 16 km north-east of Skælskør, 33 km south-east of Kalundborg and 14 km west of Sorø.

 History

 Slagelse has been inhabited since at least the Viking Age, where it was a Pagan site.
 Trelleborg, a ring castle, was built near the current location of Slagelse in 980, which made the location strategically important.
 A church was built at Slagelse's current location in the 1000s.
 Around this time, coins were minted in Slagelse.

 Antvorskov was built in the 1100s by Valdemar I, who had recently acquired Zealand.
 He built the monastery in an attempt to gain control and favor with the locals.
 The monastery was used by the Knights Hospitaller.

 Slagelse was granted the status of a market town in 1288 by Eric V. This gave the town a series of privileges, though eventually put it in competition with the neighboring market towns of Korsør and Skælskør.
 In the 1780s a road from Copenhagen to Korsør was built, and this road ran through Slagelse.